dnglab/dnglab/README.md

   * A conversion matrix between the camera color space and XYZ
   * The description of the bayer pattern itself so you'll know which pixels are which color

+Additionally it includes a simple set of basic raw processing steps that can be used to get decent RGB output out of the raw data:

+  * Black and whitelevel application
+  * Whitebalance
+  * Demosaic
+  * Color conversion from image colorspace
+  * Curve application to go from linear
+  * Gamma application for output

 Current State
 -------------